ibrahimcaj/Snakecord/README.md

 - Go to the **Shell**.
 - Run `bash start.sh` to install __Node 15.3.0__ and to start the bot.
 (Run `bash beta.start.sh` if you want to start the beta bot.)

-*Note: Using the Repl.it shell and executing the bash scripts is **required** because Repl.it uses Node 12.16.1 instead of Node 15.3.0.*
+*Note: Using the Repl.it shell and executing the bash scripts is **required** because Replit uses Node 12.16.1 instead of Node 15.3.0.*

 ### Local:
 - Install [Node 15.3.0](https://nodejs.org/download/release/v15.3.0/).